protontypes/open-sustainable-technology/README.md

 - [CLIMADA](https://github.com/CLIMADA-project/climada_python) - Stands for CLIMate ADAptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).
 - [InaSAFE](https://github.com/inasafe/inasafe) - QGIS plugin for estimating impact from natural disasters.
-- [PRISM](https://github.com/WFP-VAM/prism-frontend) - Assesses the potential risk and forecasts the impact of climate hazards on the most vulnerable communities, in order to design risk reduction activities and target disaster responses.
+- [PRISM](https://github.com/WFP-VAM/prism-app) - Assesses the potential risk and forecasts the impact of climate hazards on the most vulnerable communities, in order to design risk reduction activities and target disaster responses.
 - [Flood Mapping](https://github.com/mikejohnson51/FloodMapping) - Flood forecasting via the National Water Model.
 - [GLOCOFFS](https://github.com/WPringle/GLOCOFFS) - An ADCIRC-based global storm tide modeling system providing real-time forecasts of coastal flooding.
 - [ML4Floods](https://github.com/spaceml-org/ml4floods) - An ecosystem of data, models and code pipelines to tackle flooding with machine learning.
 - [CaMa](https://github.com/global-hydrodynamics/CaMa-Flood_v4) - Designed to simulate the hydrodynamics in continental-scale rivers.
-- [Cahaba](https://github.com/NOAA-OWP/cahaba) - Flood inundation mapping and evaluation software configured to work with U.S. National Water Model.
 - [Global Flood Database Scripts & Data](https://github.com/cloudtostreet/MODIS_GlobalFloodDatabase) - Used to produce the Global Flood Database and assess changes in population exposed to floods.
 - [LISFLOOD](https://github.com/ec-jrc/lisflood-code) - A spatially distributed water resources model, developed by the Joint Research Centre of the European Commission since 1997.
 - [CanFlood](https://github.com/NRCan/CanFlood) - Flood Risk modelling toolbox for Canada.